 TIMETABLE RESOURCES STATUS AS AT YEAR END 1.
-To conduct hearings into alleged breaches of the Members' Code of Conduct, by County Councillors and Town and Community Councillors, following a referral from the Public Services Ombudsman for Wales (PSOW) As and when referrals are made and in accordance with the performance indicator Monitoring Officer Page 26 2.
+To conduct hearings into alleged breaches of the Members' Code of Conduct, by County Councillors and Town and Community Councillors, following a referral from the Public Services Ombudsman for Wales (PSOW) Monitoring Officer 2.
 To conduct hearings into applications for Dispensations made by County Councillors and Town/Community Councillors As and when applications are made and in accordance with the performance indicator Monitoring Officer 3.
 To undertake an advisory role in connection with any matters arising under the Council's Local Resolution Protocol.
 As and when requested Monitoring Officer